Lee Navigation: Development

-There were further improvements throughout the 19th century, including an Act in 1850 to authorise new lock cuts at Hoddesdon, Carthagena Lock (Broxbourne), Waltham Marsh, Tottenham, Walthamstow, Hackney, Leyton and Bromley-by-Bow and new locks at Hunter's Gate (Bow Bridge) and Old Ford.
-The River Lee Water Act of 1855 authorised a new lock at Amwell Marsh and the removal of Stanstead Lock.
+There were further improvements throughout the 19th century, including the Lee Navigation Improvement Act 1850 (13 & 14 Vict. c. cix) to authorise new lock cuts at Hoddesdon, Carthagena Lock (Broxbourne), Waltham Marsh, Tottenham, Walthamstow, Hackney, Leyton and Bromley-by-Bow and new locks at Hunter's Gate (Bow Bridge) and Old Ford.
+The River Lee Water Act 1855 (18 & 19 Vict. c. cxcvi) authorised a new lock at Amwell Marsh and the removal of Stanstead Lock.
 Edmonton Lock was to be removed and Pickett's Lock rebuilt.
-In 1868 the Lee Conservancy Board was formed to take over control of the river from the former trustees.
+In 1868 the Lee Conservancy Act 1868 (31 & 32 Vict. c. cliv) formed the Lee Conservancy Board to take over control of the river from the former trustees.
 They established the Lee Conservancy Police, who policed the Lee until merged with the British Transport Police in 1948.

 The Lee Navigation bought the Stort Navigation in 1911, and instituted further improvements, including reconstruction of the locks between Enfield and Hertford, the width being increased from 13 to 16 ft: by the 1930s, 130-ton barges could reach Enfield, and 100-ton barges to Ware and Hertford.

 The navigation was nationalised in 1948, and control passed to the British Transport Commission.
 Where possible the locks from Bow Locks through to Ponder's End Lock were duplicated and mechanised - the only exception being Pickett's Lock.
 In 1962, the British Transport Commission was wound up, and control passed to the British Waterways Board.
 Commercial traffic effectively ended in the 1980s.

 During the 1950s horse-drawn lighters were still journeying as far as Hertford.
 By 1980 commercial traffic extended no higher than the Enfield Rolling Mills at Brimsdown, with just one tug, the Vassal, regularly at work on the river.
 Powered by a 120 hp Gardner diesel engine, she would typically tow a train of two lighters loaded with timber from Bow to Hahn's Wharf at Edmonton.
 There are efforts currently underway to revive commercial traffic on the canal with a plan to transport rubbish for incineration at the Edmonton Incinerator.